 - Humid broadleaf forests of the Upper Gangetic Plains.

 Uttarakhand is situated in the Northern part of India.
-It has a total land area of 53,483 sq. km.
 It has a population of 1,00,86,292 inhabitants as per the 2011 census.
 The state had a growth rate of 19.17% over the last census.
 The male to female ratio is 1000: 963.
 The population density is 189 per sq. km.
 The literacy rate of Uttarakhand is 79.63%.
 The state borders Tibet, Nepal, Himachal Pradesh and the Uttar Pradesh plains districts.
 Dehradun, the state's capital is about 240 km away from India's capital, New Delhi.
 There are 13 districts in Uttarakhand: Pithoragarh, Almora, Nainital, Bageshwar, Champawat, Uttar Kashi, Udham Singh Nagar, Chamoli, Dehradun, Pauri Garhwal, Tehri Garhwal, Rudraprayag and Haridwar (Urban).

 The state's economy is one of the fastest growing in recent times.
-Agriculture is the most significant sectors in Uttarakhand.
-Rice, soybeans, wheat, groundnuts, pulses, coarse cereals and oil seeds are mainly grown crops.
+Agriculture is the most significant sector in Uttarakhand.
+Rice, soybeans, wheat, groundnuts, pulses, coarse cereals and oil seeds are the mainly grown crops.
 Apples, pears, oranges, peaches, plums and litchis are widely grown and are an important part of the food industry.
 The main cash crop of the state is sugarcane.
 The state has high expectations in becoming a striking tourist destination.
 Tourism is also coming up in the region and contributes in the annual earnings.
 This sector needs to be explored more and the state needs to invest more in tourism.
-Another sector where the state need to progress is the agro industries as this will help boost its revenue.
+Another sector where the state needs to progress is the agro industries as this will help boost its revenue.

 Society and Culture

 Government and Politics

 Uttarakhand government is devoted whole-heartedly towards the betterment of this new Indian state formed in 2000.
 It comprises an extremely efficient legislature, backed by an equally committed judiciary and executive.
 All the functions of the government are based primarily in Dehradun of Garhwal division, the capital city of the state.
 There are total five Parliamentary constituency and 70 unicameral seats in the Legislature.More Detail...